galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-4-compare/tutorial.md

 Finally, if you select the *Tables* dataset, you'll find it contains three sets of data, `Data Table`, `Matrix of Cell Type Read Counts`, and `Matrix of Cell Type Sample Proportions`.

 Examine {% icon galaxy-eye %} the file `Data Table`.
-This contains the inferred proportions and reads associated with each sample and cell type, alongwith its important factor of interest (Disease).
+This contains the inferred proportions and reads associated with each sample and cell type, along with its important factor of interest (Disease).
 In this tutorial, we tend to use sample proportions rather than read count, but either works.
 The two other matrix files are just portions of this data table.

 ![Table with individual rows for each cell type within each sample, with columns of Cell, Factor, CT Prop in Sample and Number of Reads.](../../images/bulk-music/data_table.png "Altogether: Data table")